-The 2017 inspection of the groundwater LUCs at SS029 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
+The 2018 inspection of the groundwater LUCs at SS029 found that administrative controls are adequate to enforce the groundwater and vapor intrusion restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater or vapor, and no new construction has taken place at the site.
 All of the SS029 wells in the field have stovepipe completions that are protected by bollards.
 The wells are in good to excellent material condition.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 17 in Appendix A of this report shows the controlled area at SS029.
+Photograph 13 in Appendix A of this report shows one of the extraction wells within the controlled area at SS029.